xzel23/utility/README.md

 ### SwingLogPane (Swing-widget for log viewing)

 If you want to show logs in a swing application, configure a log buffer and add a SwingLogPane to your UI.
-Have a look at the `TestSwingComponents` sample for details.
+Have a look at the code of `SwingComponentsSample` for details.

 ## Using the BuildInfo class in Gradle builds